Jobs in the broad field of criminal justice are never far from the headlines of the news or the plot lines of TV shows and movies.

 The program culminates with a criminal justice seminar where you will conduct an in-depth individual research project examining how selected theoretical viewpoints can be applied to both understanding and controlling crime.
 Baker University is regionally accredited by the Higher Learning Commission of the of the North Central Association of Colleges and Schools.

-From its modest beginnings as Lynchburg Baptist College in 1971, Liberty University has grown its programs and expanded its reach to become the world’s largest Christian university and the fifth largest university of any kind in the United States.
-Much of that growth has come about due to its commitment to online education.
-And, among its many other online programs, Liberty offers a bachelor of science degree in criminal justice.
+Liberty University is located in Lynchburg, Virginia.
+Among its many other online programs, Liberty offers a bachelor of science degree in criminal justice.
 Generous transfer policies – including the possibility of transfer credit for work experience or for military training – mean you could be finished in a much shorter time frame than four years.

 Liberty’s program offers students a solid foundation in the basics of the criminal justice system on both the federal and local levels.
 You’ll learn the procedural, organizational, and constitutional aspects of those systems, and how they work to prevent and respond to different types of crime.
 In addition, Liberty will help you increase your leadership and management skills, as well as the forms of written and oral communication required for promotion in police work.
 Within the bachelor’s program, a number of specializations are available, including: